Close Menu

 Setting up at border crossings to shepherd fleeing Australians to safety.

-Meanwhile, the Australian ambassador to Iran, Ian McConville, has been left to hover in the region.
+Ian McConville, Australian ambassador to Iran, now hovers in the region.

 Presumably to coordinate the government’s crisis response or maybe just to keep an eye on the fallout.